 That Jason Lisle has succumbed to the eternalist view of special relativity is evident from his book “The Physics of Einstein.”
 Examples from chapter 10 “How to Build a Time Machine” of that book are:

-(1) that he gives lip service to time travel which is impossible in presentism;
+(1) that he gives lip service to time travel which is impossible in presentism; (2) his claim that time travel is provable using the Lorentz transformation.

 The second claim is a false conclusion that is based on an unstated and uncritically examined presupposition of eternalism – i.e. the presupposition that the past still exists and is a place that can be visited.
 Rejecting that unproven presupposition and adopting presentism (as Christian theism requires) shows that time travel is not provable from the Lorentz transformation.
 The mathematics of Special Relativity do not prove the possibility of time travel.
 The possibility of time travel is based on a commitment to a philosophical presupposition.